kubernetes-csi/csi-driver-smb/deploy/example/smb-provisioner/README.md

-## Set up a SMB server deployment on a Kubernetes cluster
+## Set up a SMB server and a deployment to access SMB server on a Kubernetes cluster
-This page will show you how to set up a SMB server deployment on a Kubernetes cluster, the file share data is stored on local disk.
+This page will show you
+ - 1. set up a SMB server deployment on a Kubernetes cluster, the file share data is stored on local disk.
+ - 2. set up a deployment to access SMB server on a Kubernetes cluster

  - Use `kubectl create secret` to create `smbcreds` with SMB username, password
 ```console